smsummers1/e15/independent-study/README.md

 ![]()

-## 4. Now we Publish the configuration file with the following command
+## 5. Publish Maatwebsite's configuration file

+Publishing Maatwebsite's configuration file will copy it to the specified publish location allowing you to easily access the configuration values if needed.
+When we publish Maatwebsite's config file, a new file will be created in the config directory called excel.php.
+Then the Maatwebsite's config file will be copied over to the new config/excel.php file.

-Use the command below to create a new file named **config/excel.php**.
+Use the command below to start the publishing process.
 You will be prompted to choose the provider from a list to publish.
 Be sure to choose the **Provider: Maatwebsite\Excel\ExcelServiceProvider**

 ```
 $ php artisan vendor:publish